Women's outfitworksmart casualweekend

 Get the proportions right

-Neck folds twice to sit just below the chin; body skims the torso without compressing.
+Fine-gauge and close to the body — the layering piece under blazers, slip dresses, and pinafores; the fold sits just under the jaw.
 For the wrap dress: wrap should sit cleanly at the natural waist; hem at the knee or just below.

 Why the colours work